Jupiter Global Leaders Fund

 Dialshifter statement

-Find fund management companies that have supplied Dialshifter information.
+Find fund / asset management companies that have supplied Dialshifter information.
 See Dialshifter tab within record for more information.
 Sustainable, Responsible &/or ESG Policy:Objective The Fund objective is to provide a return, net of fees, that is higher than that provided by the MSCI AC World Index over the long term (at least five years).

 Our organisation is helping to support the Paris Climate Agreement and the Race to Net Zero by… ...committing to achieving net zero by 2050 as a business across our own operations and all our investments.
 Jupiter is actively engaged with some of the largest carbon emitting companies in the world on their low carbon transition strategies, both individually and collectively through groups such as IIGCC and Climate Action 100+.
 Furthermore Jupiter Asset Management was among the first group of companies to sign up to RE100, committing to source all its energy requirements from renewable sources, and has a range of programmes in place to mitigate its non-energy emissions.
-SDR Labelling:Unlabelled with sustainable characteristics
+SDR Labelling:Unlabelled - promotes sustainable characteristics (has CFD)

 SDR Literature:Voting Record |